mathewreny/mhrfs/README.md

 # What is mhrfs

-The *mount home remote filesystem* is the most convienent way to mount remote home directories.
-It is an on-demand FUSE filesystem daemon that uses SSH (keys) to securely connect with servers.
+The *mount home remote filesystem* is a more convienent way to mount remote home directories.
+It is an on-demand FUSE filesystem daemon that uses SSH to securely connect with servers.
+Remote filesystems are mounted when a user, or program, requests information from the filesystem.

 ## How to use mhrfs

 Access remote home directories using the following path scheme.

-**`/mhr/<host>[:<port>]/<user>/`**
+**`/mhr/[user@]host/`**

 Setting up public key SSH authentication is the only configuration step required to use mhrfs.
 This allows the mhrfs daemon to automatically connect to servers when needed.
+Mhrfs requires the host to be located in an ssh "config" file.
+If the `User` option is present in the config file, then the user is optional in the path.

+Hosts must have up-to-date keys in the default ssh "known_hosts" files.

 Examples: `jdoe@reny.io`

     # Copy a file to remote.
-    cp /mhr/reny.io/jdoe/foo.txt bar.txt
+    cp /mhr/jdoe@reny.io/foo.txt bar.txt

     # Move file to remote.
-    mv baz.txt /mhr/reny.io/jdoe/
+    mv baz.txt /mhr/jdoe@reny.io/

     # Remove the file from remote.
-    rm /mhr/reny.io/jdoe/foo.txt
+    rm /mhr/jdoe@reny.io/foo.txt

-    # List files in your remote directory.
+    # List files in your remote home directory.
-    ls /mhr/reny.io/jdoe/
+    ls /mhr/jdoe@reny.io/

     # You can even do remote to remote file transfers.
     # Afterall, these are just paths in your filesystem.
-    mv /mhr/10.10.0.5/jdoe/foo.txt /mhr/reny.io/jdoe/
+    mv /mhr/jdoe@10.10.0.5/foo.txt /mhr/jdoe@reny.io/

 ## Security by design.